Robie is an artist who loves sharing what she has learned about art and painting in the hope that it might help other

 If the largest area is light values, the painting is said to be on a high key.
 If the largest is dark, the painting is in a low key.

-In the examples below, there are six possible variation of combining the value patterns according to the most – some – and a bit rule.
+In the examples below, there are six possible variations of combining the value patterns according to the most – some – and a bit rule.
 The smallest area has conveniently been placed on one of the sweet spots, by the rule of thirds, and becomes the center of interest.

 Ways to Practice Painting Value

 - Paint a Monochrome Painting is a great way to practice values.
 To do so, you need to look at your subject and simplify what you see, finding the large abstract shapes.
 Take it down to 4 main values: darkest, lightest, and two middle values.

 Paint the shapes that you see, rather than the object you are trying to depict.
 Think abstract pattern of shapes.
-At the end it will all make sense and come together in a simplified representation of your subject.
+In the end, it will all make sense and come together in a simplified representation of your subject.

-For oil, paint on a burnt umber ground, wipe it down to a mid value, paint in the darks, and wipe out for lights (with paper towel or q-tips - try dipping in mineral spirits for the really white stuff).
+For oil, paint on a burnt umber ground, wipe it down to a mid value, paint in the darks, and wipe out for lights (with a paper towel or q-tips - try dipping in mineral spirits for the really white stuff).
 Use only burnt umber (or raw umber) - no white.